 Sarah Thomas is a seasoned marketing and communications strategist with a passion for innovation, creativity and technology.
-She currently serves as Chief Strategy Officer at HFS Research, an industry analyst firm and as CEO of Thomas Grey, a marketing & communications consultancy.
+She currently leads the Culture & Employee Experience practice globally for brand consulting and design agency, Landor & Fitch.
+Sarah previously served as Chief Strategy Officer for HFS Research and is co-founder and CEO of Thomas Grey, a marketing & communications consultancy.

-Sarah previously had a 25 year career at Accenture where she was spent more than 10 years as Chief Marketing Officer for the $12bn+, 120,000 people strong Accenture Operations business and as head of Accenture’s Industry Analyst relations team.
-She also held roles as Marketing lead for Growth & Strategy function and led the company-wide Executive Positioning practice.
+Prior to that, Sarah enjoyed a 25-year career at Accenture where she was Chief Marketing Officer for the $12bn+, 120,000 people strong Accenture Operations business and led Accenture’s Industry Analyst relations team and global Executive Positioning practice.

 Andrew is a Senior Executive, with 38 years’ experience of financial markets in Europe, U.K. and U.S.A.
 Following a 13 year progression through LCH.Clearnet Group Ltd. the leading global CCP; he has recently been working as a Business Development Consultant for Calypso Technology, a leading U.S. Fintech company and SAFE an emerging South African equities exchange.
 He has broad experience in Treasury, liquidity, investment and collateral management across a range of organisations including corporate, investment and commercial banking.